novoda/no-player/README.md

 - Unified playback interface and event listeners
 - `MediaPlayer` buffering
-- `ExoPlayer` local, streaming and provisioning modular drm
+- `ExoPlayer` local, streaming and provisioning widevine modular DRM
 - Aspect ratio maintaining
-- Player selection based on `ContentType`
+- Player selection based on `ContentType` and DRM

 ## Adding to your project